The NEW Gayton Village Website

 Here you can find lots of useful information about our lovely village of Gayton in Northamptonshire.

-This is only Phase 1 of an update to the village website, so watch out for further updates and please let me know if there is anything else you think should be included in the website.
+This Gayton Village website is very much a Work-in-Progress, so watch out for further updates and please let me know if there is anything else you think should be included in the website.

 The Gayton Village website is all about our village and FOR all the villagers of Gayton.